-

 toxins produced by a German pharmaceutical

-company, known as Coley's toxins, to induce
+company, known as Coley's toxins, to

-fever (hyperthermia), and in multiple
+induce fever (hyperthermia), and in

-documented cases, successfully attack many
+multiple documented cases, successfully

-types of cancer, from 1893 thru 1963.
-He
+attack many types of cancer, from 1893

-thus showed again what has been recognized
+showed again what has been recognized for

-for centuries, that elevated body
+centuries, that elevated body temperature

-temperature for 30 minutes to several hours,
+for 30 minutes to several hours, may be

-other diseases.
+diseases.
 It must be noted that for

 various reasons, including the development

-of radiation and chemotherapy at this time,
+of radiation and chemotherapy at this

-the conventional medical establishment were
+time, the conventional medical

-extremely critical and in fierce opposition.
+in fierce opposition.

 William Coley Review, Post Graduate

-Medical Journal:
+Medical Journal: pmj.bmj.com/

-some researchers confirmed that cancer cells
+Some researchers confirmed that cancer cells

 are more vulnerable to heat than their